najva-com/najva-flutter-sample/README.md

 * Note that all changes in `AndroidManifest.xml` file must be under `<application>` tag.

-Then create a class called `MyAppService`. your class must look like this:
+Then create a class called `MyFcmService`. your class must look like this:

 ```
 public class MyFcmService extends FirebaseMessagingService {